oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

-- Authorization on devices with limited input capabilities: End-users can authorize devices with limited input capabilities to access content (e.g., smart TVs, digital whiteboards, printers, etc).
+- Authorization on devices with limited input capabilities: End-users can authorize devices with limited input capabilities to access content (e.g., smart TVs, digital whiteboards, printers or similarly constrained devices).
 - Secure authentication on shared or public devices: End-users can perform authentication and authorization using a personally trusted device, without risk of disclosing their credentials to a public or shared device.